 If we take a look at the current state of location-based targeting, mobile stats demonstrate - 96% of users report noticing ads that reference their location.
 Apart from this, over 90% say that they are comfortable if a location-based advertising app is auto-completing their geolocation.
 But what’s even more exciting is that consumers themselves confirm the effectiveness of geo-targeting.
 Surveys reveal that 80% of users are more likely to buy a product if the suggested offer was personalized.

-Why is it so effective?
+Why is it so effective today?

 Now that we see the scale of location-based targeting, it is sensible to come up with the question - how can this be so efficient?
 Why do advertisers from all over the world spend billions on geo-targeting yearly?
 To find the answer, let us consider the factors that make this programmatic ads strategy so successful.

-The magic of personalization
+Applying the magic of personalization

 Apart from this, countless studies confirm that customized ads get much more engagement compared to their generic counterparts.
 Location-based personalization is not an exception - on the contrary, it helps you understand your customers better and allows you to build much more thoughtful marketing strategies.